bodepd/scenario_node_terminus/README.md

 ### Hierarchies and Global Variables

-Hiera uses a set of know global variables (for typical hiera use cases, these globals are synonymous with facts) to determine the value that should be provided for each piece of data that it needs to lookup.
+Hiera uses a set of known global variables (for typical hiera use cases, these globals are synonymous with facts) to determine the value that should be provided for each piece of data that it needs to lookup.